spatnaik17/scenario-agent-testing/README.md

 While optional, we strongly recommend setting stable identifiers for your scenarios, sets, and batches for better organization and tracking in LangWatch.

 - **set_id**: Groups related scenarios into a test suite.
 This corresponds to the "Simulation Set" in the UI.
-- **batch_run_id**: Groups all scenarios that were run together in a single execution (e.g., a single CI job).
+- **SCENARIO_BATCH_RUN_ID**: Env variable that groups all scenarios that were run together in a single execution (e.g., a single CI job).
 This is automatically generated but can be overridden.

 ```python
 import os